 In the summer of 2022, the Council carried out a consultation exercise with stakeholders on a range of issues which it was minded to review.
-As such, amendments/updates to the original strategy, are based on the items which were set out for consultation and guided by the responses which were received.
+Further to a Cabinet decision, an additional consultation process was undertaken over six weeks in late 2022 and early 2023.
+As such, amendments/updates to this strategy are based on proposals which were set out for consultation and informed by the responses received.

-As the points set out and raised in the consultation were materially consistent with the 2013 strategy, this has led to a review of the original document, to be adopted as the updated strategy following public consultation.
+As the points set out and raised in the 2022 and 2022/3 consultations were materially consistent with the 2013 strategy, this revisited document is to be adopted as the revisited strategy.